Pre-excitation syndromes

 - QRS prolongation > 110ms

-- ST-segment and T-wave discordant changes – i.e. in the opposite direction to the major component of the QRS complex
+- Discordant ST-segment and T-wave changes (i.e. in the opposite direction to the major component of the QRS complex)

-Pathophysiology of pre-excitation and accessory pathways
+Pathophysiology of pre-excitation and APs

-Pre-excitation refers to early activation of the ventricles due to impulses bypassing the AV node via an accessory pathway.
-Accessory pathways, also known as bypass tracts, are abnormal conduction pathways formed during cardiac development and can exist in a variety of anatomical locations and in some patients there may be multiple pathways
+Pre-excitation refers to early activation of the ventricles due to impulses bypassing the AV node via an AP.
+Also known as bypass tracts, APs are abnormal conduction pathways formed during cardiac development and can exist in a variety of anatomical locations and in some patients there may be multiple pathways.
+In WPW, the AP is sometimes referred to as the Bundle of Kent, or atrioventricular bypass tract.

-The features of pre-excitation may be subtle, or present only intermittently.
+Note that the features of pre-excitation may be subtle, or present only intermittently.
 Pre-excitation may be more pronounced with increased vagal tone e.g. during Valsalva manoeuvres, or with AV blockade e.g. drug therapy.

 In patients with retrograde-only accessory conduction, all anterograde conduction occurs via the AV node.
 No pre-excitation occurs and therefore no features of WPW are seen on the ECG in sinus rhythm.
 This is termed a “concealed pathway”.
 These patients can still experience tachyarrhythmias, as the pathway can still form part of a re-entry circuit.